aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>4</sup>&nbsp;Now it came to pass, when they spoke daily unto him, and he hearkened not unto them, that they told Haman, to see whether Mordekhai’s words would stand; for he had told them that he was a Jew. <sup>5</sup>&nbsp;And when Haman saw that Mordekhai bowed not down, nor prostrated himself before him, then was Haman full of wrath. <sup>6</sup>&nbsp;But it seemed contemptible in his eyes to lay hands on Mordekhai alone; for they had made known to him the people of Mordekhai; wherefore Haman sought to destroy all the Jews that were throughout the whole kingdom of Aḥashverosh, even the people of Mordekhai.
+ <sup>4</sup>&nbsp;Now it came to pass, when they spoke daily unto him, and he hearkened not unto them, that they told Hâman, to see whether Mordekhai’s words would stand; for he had told them that he was a Jew. <sup>5</sup>&nbsp;And when Hâman saw that Mordekhai bowed not down, nor prostrated himself before him, then was Hâman full of wrath. <sup>6</sup>&nbsp;But it seemed contemptible in his eyes to lay hands on Mordekhai alone; for they had made known to him the people of Mordekhai; wherefore Hâman sought to destroy all the Jews that were throughout the whole kingdom of Aḥashverosh, even the people of Mordekhai.
 </div></td> </tr>